 The dual degree program can be completed in three to four years with the guidance of advisors from both programs.
 Students take a total of 94 credits for the two degrees.
 Students may obtain program details from the appropriate advisor in each school.

-For more information, please contact Amalia Cordova, Assistant Director of the Center for Latin American and Caribbean Studies at (212) 998-8685.
+For more information, please contact Omar Dauhajre, Assistant Director of the Center for Latin American and Caribbean Studies at (212) 998-8683.
 At the Law School, please contact Amy Chu, Senior Director of Academic Services and Registration (email@example.com or 212-998-6020), to discuss items regarding academics or the JD program.
 For questions regarding admission to the JD program, please contact the Office of JD Admissions at firstname.lastname@example.org or (212) 998-6060.

 Graduate School of Arts and Science